Overview

 $ go install github.com/golang/mock/mockgen@v1.6.0

-Note that this installs the tool mockgen into $GOPATH/bin.
-Mockgen.The tool is used to generate Mock Objects.
-But it isn’t necessary to make GoMock work because you can write Mock Objects without the tool.
+Note that this installs the mockgen tool into $GOPATH/bin.
+Mockgen uses code generation to create mock code.
+However, the mockgen tool isn’t necessary to make GoMock work because you can write mock code without the tool.
 However, the tool makes the process much easier.

 Next, install GoMock in your Go project.
 First you have to initialize your project as a Go Module: